 What to organise before you die

-There’s a lot to organise when you die.
-We’ve outlined what you need to do before you die to relieve the burden off your family.
+There’s a lot to organise before you die.
+There are some things you can do to reduce the burden on your family.

-A Will or legal document will set out how you want to distribute your estate or personal assets after death.
+A will or legal document sets out how you want to distribute your estate or personal assets after death.
+It is a formula set out by law.

-Attend one of our free FIS seminars about estate planning.
+Attend one of our free Financial Information Service (FIS) seminars about estate planning.

 Making your wishes known